jon-brandy/CTF-WRITE-UP/Asset/Some Assembly Required 1/README.md

 ```

-8. If you look caref
+8. If you look carefully at the value from an const char variable `_0x402c`.
+There's a string that caught my attention -> `'./JIFxzHyW8W'`.